hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 	<img src="./images/datacenter.png" alt="image of a datacenter" width="650"/> <br>*Image of a data center*

 **How far does a website have to travel to get to your screen?**

+* Internet pages live on other people's computers.
+These computers are open, so everyone can look into them.
+They always have to be on.
 * You want to check out a website of your friends in South-Korea [http://www.dianaband.info](http://www.dianaband.info)
 * Their website lives on a computer of a host somewhere else in Seoul or around, right?
 Let's check: [https://hostingchecker.com](https://hostingchecker.com)
 * It has to travel through all the cables under the sea and the ground to your router.
+Only the very last bit goes through the air (wifi)

 <img src="./images/underseacables2.jpg" alt="Actual undersea cable, source: BBC" width="650"/><br>*Actual undersea cable, source: BBC*

 <img src="./images/underseacables.png" alt="Map of undersea cables, source: BBC" width="650"/><br>*Map of undersea cables, source: BBC*

+**Why do you think the Internet might be bad for the environment?**

+* let's take another look at the routers and the datacenters, what do you see? (cables, lights > how are they powered?)
+* What are cables made of?

 **What makes the internet "heavy", when can you tell?
 How can you know?**